How long do people stay on your website?

 Tools with heat mapping, click tracking, and session recording abilities can give you more information about how your potential customers interact with the page.
 You can even go as far as creating randomized focus groups of website testers to record their interactions with the page and have them provide feedback.

 All of these things will give you insight into more “obvious” improvements you can make to the page.
 The feedback you get will center around what jumps out most to people when they visit the page and all of it will be useful to you, even if it doesn’t end up being a specific change that you make.
+Because a lot of the principles focus on user experience and matching intent, you can also take elements from landing page optimization best practices and apply them to other pages of your website.

 Match Content to User Intent